How and where to properly define classes and enums in your PowerShell modules

 In this post I’ve shown that to avoid headaches when using PowerShell native classes or enums in your PowerShell script modules, you should always:

-1. Define the class/enum directly in the .psm1 file.
+- Define the class/enum directly in the

-2. Import the module with using module instead of Import-Module.
+file. - Import the module with

-If you do not want to deal with the limitations of using PowerShell native classes/enums in your modules, then you can define them as C# classes/enums instead, avoiding potential problems, allowing you to put each class/enum in their own file, and providing a nicer experience for consumers of your module since they can still use the typical Import-Module command.
+If you do not want to deal with the limitations of using PowerShell native classes/enums in your modules, then you can define them as C# classes/enums instead, avoiding potential problems, allowing you to put each class/enum in their own file, and providing a nicer experience for consumers of your module since they can still use the typical Import-Module

 PowerShell 7.3.6 is the latest version at the time of writing this post.
 Due of the nuances around using PowerShell native classes and enums in modules, they don’t quite feel like a complete first-class citizen yet.
 Hopefully later versions of PowerShell will improve the language to make using PowerShell native classes and enums in modules easier and more straightforward with all the benefits of using C# classes/enums.